NumPy 1.16 is the minimal NumPy version on all platforms

 the repo to be able to mark packages as not broken.

-We are changing the way we mark packages as broken
+We are changing the way we mark packages as broken to better match the defaults channel and to

 better enable reproducible environments that depended on broken packages.
 We will now be adding the

-label to packages but leaving them on the main
+broken label to packages but leaving them on the main channel.
+In order to make sure they do

-channel, we will be patching the repo data to
+not appear in the repodata.json for the main channel, we will be patching the repo data to

-feature.
+remove them using the removals feature.
 Users will notice the following changes

-can no longer mark things as broken by hand since the repo data patching must
+anaconda.org will now have both the main and the broken labels.cf-mark-broken repo.core can no longer mark things as broken by hand since the repo data patching must

 be done as well.main

-etc on anaconda.org
+channel.repodata.json etc on anaconda.org.
+Any

-other sources may be missing critical changes.Starting this week, we are changing the way we upload packages to anaconda.org
+other sources may be missing critical changes.Starting this week, we are changing the way we upload packages to anaconda.org.
+We will move from

-channel to using a staging organization/channel combined
+direct uploads to the conda-forge main channel to using a staging organization/channel combined

 with a copy request from the staging channel to the production channel.
 This new process will allow